 Buying eye cream is often considered a waste of money, but it’s completely in vain.
-Despite the fact that we may have different skin types, the under-eye area is always prone to experience dryness.
 The skin around the eyelids is thin and more sensitive than other body parts.
 It is more susceptible to damage and inflammation.
 Besides, there are just a few sebaceous glands, meaning it doesn’t have enough oil to create a protective film and prevent moisture from evaporating.
-But don’t panic, we have a solution.
-There are plenty of skincare tips and beauty products to help you treat dry skin under eyes and even reverse existing damage.
+But don’t panic.
+We have a solution.
+There are plenty of skincare tips and beauty products to help you treat dry skin under the eyes and even reverse existing damage.

 Why Do I Have Dry Skin Under Eyes?